Xetibo/ReSet-Doc/sections/introduction.typ

 #subsection("Challenges")
 - *Consistency* \
-  With the advent of the plugin system, the importance of a consistent experience more relevant as creating an application with multiple technologies and use cases is not trivial.
+  With the advent of the plugin system, the importance of a consistent user experience is more relevant as creating an application with multiple technologies and use cases is not trivial.
+For this requirement, all plugins need to be able to represent themselves as integrated functionality of ReSet in order for the user to not notice the plugin system at all.

-- *Accessibility* \
+  This ensures that users will be able to switch from one plugin to another without being introduced to new design paradigms or differing concepts.
-  Creating a good user experience and making the application accessible to all users requires a deep understanding of the user base which could require a lot of time.
+- *Accessibility* \ // TODO: should be renamed -> this application does not cover accessibility Creating a good user experience and making the application accessible to all users requires a deep understanding of the user base which could require a lot of time.